kristianserrano/gamemaster-title-editor/README.md

-# Gamemaster Title Editor
+# Game Master Title Editor

-A small module for Foundry VTT that allows you to customize the gamemaster's title.
-This replaces the terms "Gamemaster" and "GM" in the Players List and A/V panel.
+A small module for Foundry VTT that allows you to customize the Game Master's title (i.e., GM).
+This replaces the title in the Players List and A/V panel.